surrealdb/langchain-surrealdb/examples/graph/present.md

 chat_model = ChatOllama(model="llama3.2", temperature=0)
 ```

-To generate the graph query based on the user's prompt, we need to instantiate a QA (Questioning and Answering:) Chain component.
+To generate the graph query based on the user's prompt, we need to instantiate a QA (Questioning and Answering) Chain component.
 In this case we are using `SurrealDBGraphQAChain`.

-But before quering the graph, we need to find in our vector store the symptoms by doing a similarity search based on the user's prompt.
+But before querying the graph, we need to find the symptoms in our vector store by doing a similarity search based on the user's prompt.

 ```python
 query = click.prompt(